-Course Course Title/Category Credits Survey of Literature; Studies in Literary Genre and Writing; or Hawaiian/Pacific Literature 3 1 Survey of Lit erature: Studies in Literary Genre and Writing: or Hawaiian/Dacific Literature: A total of 3 credits are
+Course Course Title/Category Credits

+Survey of Literature; Studies in Literary Genre and Writing; or 3

+Hawaiian/Pacific Literature

 1. Survey of Literature; Studies in Literary Genre and Writing; or Hawaiian/Pacific Literature: A total of 3 credits are required for each category (complete one category in semesters 2, 3, and 4).